-Left panel: Immuno-electron microscopy revealed that artificially accumulated IgM H-chain proteins were localized in peri-nuclear space of HDAC2(-/-) mutant cells.
+Left panel: Immuno-electron microscopy revealed that artificially accumulated IgM H-chain proteins were localized in the peri-nuclear space of HDAC2(-/-) mutant cells.
 Right panel: A model for signal transduction on accumulation of IgM H- and L-chains.
-Signal on excessively accumulated IgM H- and L-chains in peri-nuclear space of HDAC2(-/-) mutant cells was repeatedly transmitted to chromatin structure, followed by unbalanced correspondence and convergence for the signal to particular genes (Pax5, Aiolos, EBF1, OBF1, etc.) in individual mutant clones.
+Signal on excessively accumulated IgM H- and

+L-chains in the peri-nuclear space of HDAC2(-/-) mutant cells was repeatedly transmitted to the chromatin structure, followed by unbalanced correspondence and convergence for the signal to the proximal 5'-upstream regions of specific genes (Pax5, Aiolos, EBF1, OBF1, etc.) in individual mutant clones.
 ECRR/ECRS: environment change recognition receptor/site.
 4C machinery: chromatin conformation change complex (4C) machinery.
 The figure is identical with Fig. 6-4 in [Chap.
 6].

 Figure 7-21.
-Summary on alterations in mRNA levels of IgM H- and L-chains, Pax5, Aiolos, EBF1 and OBF1 genes, and acetylation levels of particular Lys residues of histone H3 and chromatin structure of their proximal 5'-upstream regions in individual HDAC2(-/-) DT40 mutant clones during cultivation
+Summary of alterations in mRNA (gene expression/transcription) levels of IgM H-and L-chains, Pax5, Aiolos, EBF1 and OBF1 genes, and acetylation levels of specific Lys residues of histone H3 and chromatin structure of their proximal 5'-upstream regions in individual HDAC2(-/-) DT40 mutant clones during continuous cultivation

-Alterations in mRNA levels of IgM H- and L-chains, Pax5, Aiolos, EBF1 and OBF1 genes, and acetylation levels (Ac) of particular Lys residues of histone H3 and chromatin structure (loose or tight) of the proximal 5'-upstream regions of the latter four genes in four HDAC2(-/-) mutant clones at the early (E) and late (L) cultivation stages and DT40 cells (W) are schematically represented.
-The 4C machinery should contain particular member of each of HATs and HDACs and others.
-The TFC machinery should contain RNA polymerase, particular transcription factors and others.
+Alterations in mRNA (gene expression/transcription) levels of IgM H- and L-chains, Pax5, Aiolos, EBF1 and OBF1 genes, acetylation levels (Ac) of specific Lys residues of histone H3, and the chromatin structure (loose or tight) of the proximal 5'-upstream regions of the last four genes in four HDAC2(-/-) mutant clones at the early (E) and later (L) cultivation stages and in DT40 cells (W) are schematically presented.
+The 4C machinery contains a specific member of each of HATs and HDACs and others.
+The TFC machinery contains RNA polymerase, specific transcription factors and others.
 The figure is identical with Fig. 6-5 in [Chap.
 6].